Bobidium/GroupTheory/3. Quotient Groups/Composition Series and the Hölder Program.md

 $$
 is a chain with successive quotients abelian.
 This proves that $G$ is solvable.

+The converse of the above proposition is also true: (We shall not prove that all quotiet groups of a solvable group are solvable because the proof is long and tedious)

+>[!success] Subgroups of a Solvable Group
+>Every Subgroup of a Solvable Group is solvable.

+**Proof**: If $G$ is solvable, then there exists a chain of subgroups:
+$$

+$$

 The following proposition connects **finite** solvable groups with our previous discussions on composition series:

 >[!success] Solvable Groups and Composition Factors